-SOLUTION ART - FINE ART: A LEVEL
+ART - FINE ART: A LEVEL

 MINIMUM ENTRY REQUIREMENTS

-C/4 in Art GCSE.
-To see overall entry requirements to study at BHASVIC refer to page 136.
-A charge for materials applies to Art, bursaries and payment plans are available.
+4 in Art GCSE.
+To see overall entry requirements to study at BHASVIC refer to page 146.

 WHAT WILL I STUDY

 Our grade one outstanding course is broad and experimental in approach and includes drawing and painting, printmaking, mixed media and 3D work.
 We help you to develop a personal pathway with the skills and knowledge to produce creative individual and high quality artwork.
 We encourage you to be inventive, independent and involved.
+A charge of £190 applies to contribute towards the cost of materials used during the two years of this course, bursaries and payment plans are available.
+You are given a generous allocation of colour printer credits per component of work and once you have used them up you top them up at your own expense.

+IS THIS COURSE RIGHT FOR ME

+Are you ambitious, motivated and creative?
+This course is a practical making/creating course which uses a vast range of specialist materials and art techniques, it is 60% practical portfolio and 40% practical exam.
+Our Practical Portfolio component is supported by a 3000 word contextual/personal study essay and exam unit.
+The first year builds knowledge, understanding and skills through working on themes: the second year becomes more focused on you and the development of your personal ideas.

 WHERE NEXT

 Creative careers are diverse and students may not have heard of some of the roles that they can progress to after taking a Fine Art A level.
-Careers can range from a Cartoonist to an Art Valuer: from a Museum Creator to an Advertising Art Director.
+Careers can range from a Cartoonist to an Art Valuer; from a Museum Creator to an Advertising Art Director.
 There are routes into many of these professions via University, Art Foundation and through Apprenticeships.
 Taking a creative course can open a range of opportunities to you and the expansion of apprenticeships means that students now have a wider choice of career options available to them.
 Useful websites to research careers and wider progression options could include the Creative Skillset, Creative Choices, All About Careers and The Apprenticeship Guide.

-IS THIS COURSE RIGHT FOR ME

-Are you ambitious, motivated and creative?
-This course is a practical making/creating course which uses a vast range of specialist materials and art techniques, it is 60% practical portfolio and 40% practical exam.
-Our Practical Portfolio component is supported by a 3000 word contextual/ personal study essay and exam unit.
-The first year builds knowledge, understanding and skills through working on themes: the second year becomes more focused on you and the development of your personal ideas.
-A charge of £180 applies to contribute towards the cost of materials used during the two years of this course, bursaries and payment plans are available.
-You are given a generous allocation of colour printer credits per component of work and once you have used them up you top them up at your own expense.